enerqi/sublime-blog/content/blog/types-fp/index.md

 Again, even if it's possible people may not bother with something like value / structrual semantics if it's much more effort to create than the default reference semantics.
-Python at least is in good shape here if we stick with dataclasses or namedtuples.
+Python at least is in good shape here if we stick with dataclasses, namedtuples or the third party library [attrs](https://www.attrs.org/en/stable/).

 ## Lists, Sets and Associative Mappings

-Lists (whatever that means in your language, I'm thinking of something implemented as a dynamic arrary) can model zero+ instances of a type and Sets do the same but enforce uniqueness.
-I don't think there's much more to say.
-Sets are probably underused.
-Along with Lists, associative maps (dictionaries, implemented as hash tables) are the work horses of application code.
+Lists (whatever that means in your language, I'm thinking of something implemented as a dynamic arrary) can model zero+ instances of a type and sets do the same but enforce uniqueness.
+Sets deny any ordering but lists are implicitly ordered, which even if not part of the API, clients may depend on in some subtle way.
+Sets are probably underused, but if I'm thinkinig of performance, then a dynamic array type of list is the fastest general purpose datastructure, though sets implemented as hash tables are reasonable.
+Along with lists, associative maps (dictionaries, implemented as hash tables) are the work horses of application code.
 Associative maps associate a single key with a value, but it's not hard to implement or just use (e.g. `defaultdict(list)` in python) an associative map that links a single key to multiple values (multi map).

 Python has literal syntax and comprehensions for sets, lists and dicts - easy to use.